 Popular things to do in Pokhara include:

-Take a Paragliding course.
+A week or more in Pokhara: Take a Paragliding course.
 Go on a trek.
+Visit Rupa and Begnas lake.
 Enroll in a Nepalese cookery course.
 Take a bicycle or motorbike trip.
 Enjoy a home stay in a Nepalese village.

 Pokhara is very easy to navigate around.
 If you are just sticking to Lakeside it's simply a one road town (do checkout the guide to Lakeside Pokhara).
 Meanwhile here's a map of Pokhara to give you an idea.

 There's a bus that leaves Lakeside to the old city every 20 minutes or so.
 It's probably easier to take that than a taxi.
 It's also possible to walk - 45 minutes.
 Most of the old city is just geared to locals.
 However you will find something's cheaper for very basic hotels, local style long term stays and food shopping.

 By Bus: The Kathmandu bus to Pokhara leaves from just outside Thamel along Sorhakhutte (just north of Paknajol - 2018 Kantipath bus stop closed, all tourist buses now leave from Sorhakutte).
 There will be buses here for several destination including Pokhara.
 Most leave at 7am (prompt).
 The buses usually take 6 -8 hours depending on traffic/breakdowns - there's one stop for lunch.
 Price 700+ rps (barter when there.